bitspaceorg/plaudren/README.md

 ## Contributing

 Found a bug?
 Want to add a feature?
 Know how to actually write good code?
 I am all ears!
 Please feel free to submit a Pull Request.
 I promise to read it eventually.
+Please refer [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

 ## License